Spring Day (song)

-The song received universal critical acclaim from music critics, who praised its production, sentimental lyrics and BTS' vocal delivery.
+The song received universal acclaim from music critics, who praised its production, sentimental lyrics and BTS' vocal delivery.
 "Spring Day" received several accolades, including Song of the Year at the 2017 Melon Music Awards, and appeared on the decade-end list of best K-pop songs by Billboard.
 Rolling Stone named it one of the greatest boy band songs of all time.
 Commercially, the song was a success in South Korea debuting at number one on the Gaon Digital Chart, and it has since sold over 2.5 million copies in the country.
 The song also peaked at number 15 on the US Billboard Bubbling Under Hot 100.

 The music video for the song was directed by YongSeok Choi and premiered on February 12, 2017.
-Inspired by Ursula K. Le Guin's novella "The Ones Who Walk Away from Omelas" (1973) and Bong Joon-ho's movie Snowpiercer (2013), the video explores the concepts of death, afterlife and closure.
+Inspired by Ursula K. Le Guin's short story "The Ones Who Walk Away from Omelas" (1973) and Bong Joon-ho's movie Snowpiercer (2013), the video explores the concepts of death, afterlife and closure.
 The visual was acclaimed by critics for its heavy symbolism and was awarded Best Music Video at the 2017 Mnet Asian Music Awards.
 BTS promoted "Spring Day" with televised live performances on various South Korean music programs, including M!
 Countdown, Music Bank, and Inkigayo.
 The song was also included on the set list of the band's second worldwide concert tour, The Wings Tour (2017).